altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/rsu/ug-rsu-agx3c-fpga.md

 ## Flashing Binaries

+The following sections shows you how to use the HPS binaries generated.

 ### Writing Initial RSU Image to QSPI

 1. Make sure to install the QSPI SDM bootcard on the Agilex SoC Development Kit